-In cases of full documentation and verification, mortgages bear the disclosure "Yes (Verified/Waived)."
+In cases of full documentation and verification, mortgages bear the disclosure "Yes (Verified/ Waived)."
 In cases in which the seller delivered a mortgage to Freddie Mac with a special code indicating a reduced level of documentation or waiver, Freddie Mac has used its review of the seller's underwriting standards for reduced documentation or waiver and its data on actual mortgages' performance to make a judgment about the credit quality of that loan, which is reflected in whether the Mortgage bears the disclosure "Yes (Verified/Waived)" or "No (Not Verified/Not Waived)."
 Under these circumstances, mortgages bearing the disclosure "Yes (Verified/Waived)" reflect an assessment by Freddie Mac of higher credit quality than those loans that bear the disclosure "No (Not Verified/Not Waived)."
-The performance standard for reduced or waived-documentation loans is default performance on a level at least as strong as traditional full documentation loans.
-Without regard to their performance, Relief Refinance Mortgages are designated as "Yes (Verified/Waived)" because these Mortgages generally involve certain waivers of our documentation requirements.
+The performance standard for reduced or waived-documentation loans is default performance, Relief Refinance Mortgages are designated as "Yes (Verified/Waived)" because these Mortgages generally involve certain waivers of our documentation requirements.